Short course: Fundamentals of Clinical Trials

 - understand when and why randomised controlled trials are necessary

 - understand and evaluate methods to minimise bias in the design and conduct of randomised controlled trials

-- be aware what information is required in order to estimate the size of a trial and of appropriate statistical methods to analyse the data
+- be aware what information is required in order to estimate the size of a trial

 - be able to participate in the design of a randomised clinical trial

 - have an understanding of other methodologies including qualitative and health economics

 - understand the importance of Patient and Public Involvement (PPI) throughout the lifecycle of a trial